General information

 The Materiom library offers open source material recipes made from renewable biomass and abundant minerals.
 We do not accept any ingredients from petrochemical sources, including waste products such as waste petrochemical plastic or textiles.
 For more information, see section below on “Safe Recipe and Ingredient Guidelines”.

 When you submit a recipe to Materiom, it will automatically be linked to your user account.
 It will also be linked to the user accounts of any other authors of the recipe.
 If you would like your recipe to be associated with an organization, including a research group, company or non-profit, please create a user account for this organization, and then include the name as an author.
+If you are not the author of a recipe, but would like to post it, you must have permission from whomever created the recipe to post it on Materiom.
+You must also provide appropriate attribution and add their name/organization in the “source” box of the recipe submission form. omatically, either generated by the use of the Service or from the Service infrastructure itself (for example, the duration of a page visit).

+All recipes on Materiom are considered ‘open source’ and published by default under a CC-By-SA 4.0 license.
+If you would like to publish your recipe with a different open source license, please note this in the appropriate comments box in the recipe submission form.
 For each recipe we will create a pdf version of each recipe and time stamp it with Safe Stamper, as well as upload this time stamped document to the Prior Arts Archive.
 By doing this, our aim is to make sure each recipe remains in the commons, and does not become part of any patent claim.
+In addition, property data associated with material recipes will be indexed on Materials Data Facility, with an accompanying searchable and citable DOI.

 Note that it is the user’s responsibility to ensure that all content submitted by the user, including material recipes and material applications, is able to be freely shared under a CC-By-SA 4.0 license.
 Materiom does not assume any liability for content shared on its platform.
 Furthermore, your use of any information or materials on this website is entirely at your own risk, for which we shall not be liable.
 It shall be your own responsibility to ensure that any products, services or information available through this website meet your specific requirements.
 Please view our terms and conditions for more information.